Hudson-1/opLibrary/opTake/README.md

 ## Overview

 opTake is an open source solution for connecting surgical tubing to a shaft for intaking elements.
-This github provides the 8 rex split version of both the yellow and blue version of opTake.
+This Github provides the 8 rex split version of both the yellow and blue version of opTake.
 A link to the tubing used in this example will be provided below.

 ---